wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 ## Matching zero or more with the Star

-The \* (called the star or asterisk) means “match zero or more”—the group that precedes the star can occur any number of times in the text.
+The `*` (star or asterisk) means “match zero or more”.
+The group that precedes the star can occur any number of times in the text.

 ```python
 >>> bat_regex = re.compile(r'Bat(wo)*man')